-His research interests have current focus on AI for Stochastic Systems, Online, Statistical and Reinforcement Learning.
+His research interests have current focus on AI for Dynamic Systems, Online, Statistical and Reinforcement Learning.
 He has also worked on Queueing Systems, Power System Economics, Network Economics and Game Theory.
 He is a Founding Director of the USC Center for Autonomy and AI and a Group Director of the ECE Control, Learning, Autonomy and Robotics (CLEAR) Group.

 He is currently an Associate Editor for IEEE Trans. on Automatic Control, IEEE Trans. on Control of Networked Systems, IEEE T. on Network Science & Engineering , and Queueing Systems: Theory and Applications (QUESTA) and serves on the Conference Editorial Board of IEEE Control Systems Society.
 In the past, he has been an AE for IEEE.
 T. on Mobile Computing (2013-16) and was the lead Guest editor of a special issue in the IEEE J. Selected Areas in Communications, Associate editor for (2014-present).
-He has served as the TPC Co-Chair of GameNets 2011, and as a TPC member of many conferences.
+He has served as the TPC Co-Chair or member of many conferences.
 He is a contributing member of many professional societies including ACM, IEEE Communications, Control Systems and Information Theory Societies, and Institute for Operations Research and Management Science (INFORMS).